joakimk/rpi-elixir-phoenix-app-example/README.md

 ## Benchmark

 Please do benchmarks! :).
 Would be fun to see how much a Pi running phoenix can handle.
-It can certainly respond in quickly (~1ms).
+It can certainly respond quickly (~1ms).

 ## Building